Parenting Counts is a product of Talaris Institute.

 Communication

-Learns To Wait Until Someone Else Is Finished Talking Before Beginning To Speak (7-10 Months)
+Learns to Wait until Someone Else Is Finished Talking before Beginning to Speak (7-10 Months)

 During their first 6 months, infants will often coo or babble while their caregivers are talking to them.
-By 7 to 8 months babies are more likely to show vocal turn taking, remaining quiet while someone speaks to them and making their own vocal responses when the person finishes.
-Babies may learn this type of turn taking from adults, who usually speak to a baby, wait for a coo or gurgle in response, and then speak again to the baby.
+By 7 to 8 months, babies are more likely to show vocal turn-taking: remaining quiet while someone speaks to them and making their own vocal responses when the person finishes.
+Babies may learn this type of turn-taking from adults, who usually speak to a baby, wait for a coo or gurgle in response, and then speak again to the baby.

 References: